dapr/website/content/testimonials/_index.md

   - logo : "images/man-group.png"
     icon: "ti-quote-right"
-    summary: "Man Group used Dapr to modernize it's trading platform which runs on VMs deployed on-prem." quote : "With Dapr we can introduce platform-wide capabilities across a broad spectrum of technologies and deployment models with minimal effort, allowing us to more effectively evolve our core trading system." person : "-- Simon Jones, Head of Platform Engineering, Man Group" cta :
+    summary: "Man Group used Dapr to modernize its trading platform which runs on VMs deployed on-prem." quote : "With Dapr we can introduce platform-wide capabilities across a broad spectrum of technologies and deployment models with minimal effort, allowing us to more effectively evolve our core trading system." person : "-- Simon Jones, Head of Platform Engineering, Man Group" cta :